 The beginners are very puzzled about how to adjust bow sight !

 Focus and aim your pin right in the middle of the bull’s-eye.
-At first shoot one arrow.
-Now look and check where it hit the bull’s eye or did the shoot totally missed it, was it low or high?
+First, shoot one arrow.
+Now look and check where it hit the bull’s eye or did the shoot totally miss it, was it low or high?

 Now see if the second and third arrows are placed right next to your first arrow.